OsmTravel/OsmGo/README.md

 The app hasn't been made available to iOS users yet.
 For this app to work in iOS extremely modifications needs to be done.
 I do not have an iPhone nor a Mac to develop nor to debug an iOS version of this app.
 You will need a Mac and a developer account for 100$ per year to develop iOS apps.
 If someone has all this and wants to make a port, I would be happy to help them.

+c## Contributing
+If you want to contribute to Osm Go! and make it better, your help is welcome !

+ 1. Create a personal fork of the project on Github.
+ 2. Clone your fork on your local machine
+ 3. Create a new branch to work on!
+Branch from develop (feature) or master (hotfix)
+ 4. Implement your feature and tests
+ 5. Push your branch to your fork on Github, the remote `origin`.
+ 6. From your fork open a pull request in the correct branch.